Shisham Tree

 MORE ABOUT SHISHAM TREE

-Sheesham is also classified as a hardwood, which is an interesting feature.
-The term "hardwood" refers to wood that comes from dicot trees.
-Tropical forests are home to many of these trees.
-Hardwood trees grow at a slower rate and are much larger in size than softwood trees.
-Because of the lignin lining in their xylem vessels, hardwood trees are much stronger than softwood trees.
-Hardwood trees are not only strong, but they are also long-lasting.
-Hardwood trees have additional characteristics such as fire resistance, resistance to splitting, and so on.
-Hardwoods such as sheesham are a great example.
+It is worth noting that Sheesham is classified as a hardwood, which is an interesting characteristic.
+Hardwoods come from dicot trees found in tropical forests, and they grow at a slower pace and are generally larger than softwood trees.
+The lignin lining in their xylem vessels makes hardwood trees much stronger than softwood trees.
+Hardwood trees are not only strong, but they also have a longer lifespan.
+Additionally, they are known for their fire resistance, resistance to splitting, and other unique characteristics.
+Sheesham is a prime example of a hardwood.

-It is the most well-known and widely traded rosewood species, but it is also used as fuel wood, as well as for shade and shelter.
-It is the most important cultivated timber tree in Bihar, which produces the most shisham timber in India, after teak.
-The tree is planted along roadsides, canals, and as a shade tree in tea plantations in Bihar.
-It is also commonly planted as a street tree in southern Indian cities such as Bangalore.
+The most common use of Sheesham wood is for timber.
+While it is best known for being an internationally traded rosewood species, it is also used as fuelwood and for providing shade and shelter.
+Bihar produces most of India's Sheesham timber after teak, making it the most important timber tree cultivated in the region.
+You can find the tree lining roadsides and canals, and serving as a shade tree in tea plantations in Bihar.
+It is also a popular choice as a street tree in southern Indian cities like Bangalore.

-Before being used in furniture production, North Indian rosewood is usually dried, a process known as seasoning.
-It is dried for about 6 months in open areas in the local area.
-It is dried commercially for 7-15 days in closed chambers with hot-air circulation, depending on weather conditions.
-Depending on the use, the ideal moisture level is around 5-6 percent for thinner pieces and up to 11 percent for thicker ones.
-Any lower than this can result in the final products cracking unexpectedly.
+Before being used in furniture production, North Indian rosewood is typically seasoned, a process that involves drying it for about 6 months in open areas in the local area.
+It can also be dried commercially for 7-15 days in closed chambers with hot-air circulation, depending on weather conditions.
+The ideal moisture level for thinner pieces is around 5-6 per cent, while thicker ones can have up to 11 per cent.
+If the moisture level is lower than this, the final products may unexpectedly crack.
+North Indian rosewood is an excellent choice for cabinet and veneer woods and is used to make a variety of products, including plywood, agricultural tools, flooring, bentwood, turning, and musical instruments.

 Both the sapwood and the heartwood have a high calorific value, with 4,908 kcal/kg and 5,181 kcal/kg, respectively.
 It is grown on a 10- to 15-year rotation as a fuel wood.
 Although the tree has excellent coppicing ability, it has been reported to lose vigour after two or three rotations.
 For heating and cooking, the wood makes excellent charcoal.